 Don’t walk into an email marketing campaign unprepared, especially if you run an online store.
 Considering you’re here reading about how to do a successful launch, there’s a good chance you’re formulating your strategy now and planning out how to do it for the best results.
 That’s great!

 Before you set it all up and hit the ground running, take your time to plan out your steps.
-You want a rough idea of what kind of emails you’re going to send, how often you’re going to send them out, and what you’re going to do to stay relevant but still consistent.
+You want a rough idea of what kind of emails you’re going to send, how often you’re going to send them out, and how are you going to follow up the emails.

 For initial planning, you don’t need to be extremely specific.
 It can help to know things well in advance but don’t get too locked in just yet.
 Once you start sending out emails and getting data to analyze, you need to be able to adjust and finetune your strategy to reach your goals.

 No amount of email marketing can make up for a lack of email list subscribers.
 Your first job is to build up a functional email list.
+Second step is to validate your list.
+The third step is to contact them.
+Craft an awesome email newsletter for better reply rate.
+MailCharts has released a great guide of newsletter examples which you can use to your ongoing campaign in order to gain more leads.
 Once you’ve managed that, you can start deploying your strategy to create conversions.

 There are a lot of different types of emails you can send to consumers.
+You can also send a series of emails as a Sequence to your prospects or customers to achieve your end goal.
 The main ones are these:

 Although transaction brings up images of purchases and money changing hands, transactional emails are any that acknowledge the customer or provide information related to them without necessarily including a CTA.
 Generally, a transactional email is triggered by a customer action, such as signing up to your email list or making a purchase.